Get

 Exercise

 The Mal is a high-energy breed and requires a great deal of exercise!
-They need about 2 hours of exercise daily, which should include walks in addition to playtime.
-Three walks a day would be ideal, and giving them the opportunity to run and go on hikes is best.
+They need at least 2 hours of exercise daily, which should include high-energy activities, alongside walks and playtime.
+Walks alone are unlikely to be sufficient, and giving them the opportunity to run and go on hikes is important.

 Since these are working dogs, they will excel in agility and herding trials in addition to obedience training.